haripriyaa18/Car-Rental-Agency/README.md

 - `database.sql`: SQL file for creating database tables.

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the (LICENSE).